 - Global Developmental Delay (when diagnosed in the 12 months preceding Kindy enrolment)

 - Severe Mental Health disorder in some instances (please contact the Principal for details around this criteria)

 - Some complex physical conditions may be eligible and should be discussed with the Principal for guidance.

+Enrolments at Riverside ESC are not restricted by the enrolment boundaries that apply to mainstream public schools (see map of enrolment locations).
 Classes are generally composite, made up of children at different year levels.
 Our classes take into consideration varying learning abilities, behavioural challenges and requirements for hygienic and medical support, enabling the best possible distribution of teacher and staff resources.

 Our skilled teachers and educational staff have massive cumulative experience that is focused to bring about positive learning experiences for our students; experiences that will shape your child’s future, maximize future employment and social opportunities and make progress toward preparing him or her become an independent, thoughtful and confident human being.

 Riverside ESC is committed to complying with and promoting the Department of Education's Workplace Safe Guidelines, recognising the right of every individual to work in a safe environment free from aggressive behaviour, threats and violence.
 We recognise that such behaviour disrupts teaching and learning and has an impact on staff, students, parents/caregivers and the community.